Non-metric geometry as the origin of mass in gauge theories of scale invariance: Introduction

 Scale symmetry may play a role in physics beyond the Standard Model (SM) and Einstein gravity.
 This is suggested by the fact that the SM with a vanishing Higgs mass (parameter) is scale invariant \cite{Bardeen}.
 Moreover, at high energies or in the early Universe, the states of the SM are essentially massless and the theory can have a scale symmetry (global, local or gauged scale symmetry).
 But Einstein gravity breaks such symmetry, hence one can attempt to generate it as a spontaneously broken phase of a theory with a local or gauged scale symmetry (regarding global scale symmetry, it does not survive black hole physics \cite{Kallosh}).

-Since gravity ``is'' geometry, the immediate question is what the underlying 4D space-time geometry of a theory beyond Einstein gravity and SM is.
-If the action is locally scale invariant (Weyl, conformal), one could expect that this should also be, for consistency, a symmetry of the underlying geometry i.e. of the connection.
-But the (pseudo)-Riemannian geometry and its Levi-Civita connection are not locally scale invariant.
+Since gravity ``is'' geometry, the first question is what the underlying 4D space-time geometry of a theory beyond Einstein gravity and SM is.
+If the action is locally scale invariant, one could expect that this should also be, for consistency, a symmetry of the underlying geometry i.e. of the connection.
+But the (pseudo)-Riemannian geometry and its Levi-Civita connection are not (Weyl) locally scale invariant.
 One may then seek an alternative geometry whose connection has the space-time symmetry of the action.
-A stronger motivation to do so is the gauge principle: similarly to the SM as a gauge theory, we seek a {\it gauge} theory of scale invariance that recovers Einstein gravity in its broken phase.
+A stronger motivation to do so is the gauge principle: similarly to the SM as a (quantum) gauge theory, we seek a {\it gauge} theory of scale invariance that recovers Einstein gravity in its broken phase.

-We are thus led to consider the Weyl conformal geometry \cite{Weyl1,Weyl2,Weyl3} since its connection has a gauged scale symmetry (also known as Weyl gauge symmetry).
-We also consider the Palatini approach to gravity \cite{EP} where the offshell connection, independent of the metric, has this symmetry.
-This is a departure from theories beyond SM and Einstein gravity that assume that the underlying geometry is a (metric) (pseudo)Riemannian geometry ($\nabla_\mu g_{\alpha\beta}\!=\!0$) {\it e.g.\,}conformal gravity \cite{Mannheim}, supergravity \cite{vanProeyen} or strings embedding \cite{Z6}.
-In a gauged scale invariant theory its underlying Weyl geometry is {\it non-metric} {\it i.e.} $\tilde\nabla_\mu g_{\alpha\beta}\!\not=\!0$.
-The Palatini version with such symmetry is also non-metric \cite{Palatini1}.
-This is because the gauge field of scale transformations ($\w_\mu$) is dynamical (as in a gauge theory), which is not true in (pseudo)-Riemannian cases \cite{Kaku} (see also \cite{Wheeler,Freund}).
-This has interesting effects for mass generation.
+This principle leads us to consider the Weyl conformal geometry \cite{Weyl1,Weyl2,Weyl3} because Weyl connection does have a gauged scale symmetry (also known as {\it Weyl gauge symmetry}).
+We also consider the Palatini approach to gravity \cite{EP} where the offshell connection, being independent of the metric, has this symmetry, too.
+In a gauged scale invariant theory its underlying Weyl geometry is {\it non-metric - by definition this means that} $\tilde\nabla_\mu g_{\alpha\beta}\!\not=\!0$; the Palatini version with such symmetry is also non-metric \cite{Palatini1}.
+This differs from other theories beyond SM and Einstein gravity that assume that the underlying geometry is a metric (pseudo)Riemannian geometry ($\nabla_\mu g_{\alpha\beta}\!=\!0$), {\it e.g.\,}conformal gravity \cite{Mannheim}, supergravity \cite{vanProeyen} or strings embedding \cite{Z6}.
+In our case, non-metricity is present because the gauge field of scale transformations ($\w_\mu$) is dynamical ($F_{\mu\nu}\not=0$) i.e. physical, as actually expected in a true gauge theory; this is not true in conformal gravity \cite{Kaku} (also \cite{Wheeler,Freund}) which is then a {\it metric} theory.
+Briefly, non-metricity is due to the dynamics\footnote{A dynamical $\omega_\mu$ agrees with the view that at fundamental level gravity\,may\,be\,a theory\,of connections\,\cite{ST2}.} of $\omega_\mu$ and, interestingly, the same is true for the mass generation in such theory because $F_{\mu\nu}$ is the {\it length} curvature tensor.
+Hence, non-metricity and mass generation are related, as we discuss.